"Now, does everybody understand?" Our fifth-grade teacher, Miss Halloway asked, searching among the class.

-There was huffing and groaning from some of the kids but I remained silent.
+There was huffing and groaning from some of the kids, but I remained silent.
 My teacher's eyes were on me the whole time and I was embarrassed about that.

 "Tell an appropriate adult if someone approaches you with drugs," we all muttered out of sync.

 She waited until all the other kids had left before perching along the edge of her desk.
 All the homework papers had been placed on top of one another in a messy pile.
 All except for mine.
-This was the second week in a row that I had failed to complete it.
+This was the second week in a row that I had failed to complete the assignment.

 "Where's your homework for this week?"
 She asked, even though I could tell that she had already second-guessed my answer.